goh-joshua/tp/docs/UserGuide.md

 # User Guide

 **playbook.io** is the ultimate platform that empowers sports agents to stay organized, build stronger relationships, and drive success for their athletes and partners.
 It simplifies the management of athletes, organizations, and contracts — allowing agents to focus on what truly matters: closing deals and maximizing opportunities.

+Optimized for use through a powerful Command Line Interface (CLI) while retaining the intuitive benefits of a Graphical User Interface (GUI), playbook.io offers the best of both worlds.
+If you can type fast, you can manage your athletes, contracts, and organizations faster than with traditional apps — combining speed, efficiency, and control in one seamless experience.

 <!-- * Table of Contents -->
 <page-nav-print />